CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 ### Sponge Bob Square Ports

-This section explores various network ports and their roles in facilitating a range of internet services. *Including -* online gaming, web browsing, remote access, email delivery, and more.
+To successfully finish this section, my team answered a series of questions related to different network ports and their corresponding protocols.
+For each query, I contributed additional insights into these ports and their role(s) in facilitating various internet services.

 ![CTF1 - S Bob](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/3c037525-0326-4021-ab7d-9824b75e4ec0)

+  + Shown successfully completed at the end of this section.

 **Question 01** ***— What is the port of HTTPS?***